Urbex FAQs

 – General wasteland or underdeveloped areas

-When using Google or Bing maps, remember that the satellite view may be outdated.
-We have been to a few urbex locations that on arrival have been a pile of rubble but are still structurally intact on satellite view!
+Remember that the satellite view may be outdated.
+We have visited a few urbex locations that turned out to be just piles of rubble, even though they still appeared intact on satellite imagery!

 Google Searches

-Use their search facility to search for ‘abandoned’, ‘derelict’, ‘decaying’ building(s).
+Use their search facility to look for “abandoned”, “derelict”, or “decaying” buildings.

 Estate agent (realtor) or property auction websites